hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 First, the LOWESS curves do not perfectly coincide with the red-colored <img src="https://render.githubusercontent.com/render/math?math=y_i=\hat{y_i}"> or the <img src="https://render.githubusercontent.com/render/math?math=\epsilon_i=0"> curves.
 This tells us that the model fails to capture some of the structure in the data.
 It contains some bias.

-Specifically, our model overestimates the price of more-expensive properties.
+Specifically, our model *underestimates* the price of more-expensive properties.
 Now, square-foot living space is an often-used basis for estimating house price.
 It is well-known among realtors however that price per square foot falls off for larger properties.
 Perhaps subsequent analysis will reveal that square footage is accorded too much influence.

 <img width="750" align="left" src="./Graphics/Resp_resid_train_test.png" >